tejasvm123/tejasvm123/README.md

 </p>
 <p align="center">
   💬 About Me: Always seeking new horizons!
-As a 3rd year student at JSPM's BSIOTR Pune, I'm driven by my passion for programming and my eagerness to take on new challenges.<br>
+As a final year student at JSPM's BSIOTR Pune, I'm driven by my passion for programming and my eagerness to take on new challenges.<br>
   🚀I'm constantly exploring emerging technologies like AI, ML, Data Science to stay ahead of the curve.
 I'm always eager to learn and excited to apply my skills to make a positive impact wherever I go.
 </p>
 <h3 align="center">Languages and Tools:</h3>